We are very proud of our students' appearance and uniform; it promotes a shared identity and ensures that all students

 HAIRSTYLES Hair should be neat and tidy.
 Extreme styles of fashion such as: varied lengths, spiking, undercuts, colouring (hair should not be unnaturally coloured), sculpting, excessive use of gels or waxes, close-cropped, shaved or shaved pattern styles are not permitted.
 Cut styles must be blended, not stepped.
 If parents are unsure about the acceptability of a hair style being considered by their child, they are encouraged to contact the Assistant Head of Pastoral Care to discuss.
 A student who arrives at school with an inappropriate hair style may be isolated from attending lessons, or school for a period of time.
 For health and safety reasons, hair that is shoulder length or longer should be tied back in practical lessons.
 Pupils with long hair must ensure that this does not impede their vision, cover their face or provide a health and safety risk.
 Long hair must be tied back during practical lessons, e.g. during PE.

 - White t-shirt with KES logo

-- Black and green shorts with KES logo, or black and green skort with KES logo or plain black shorts (non lycra).
+- Black and green shorts with KES logo or black and green skort with KES logo or plain black shorts (non lycra).